Partnership Delivery Team

 More about Jane

-Jane Wills is Professor of Geography at the University of Exeter, based on the Cornwall campus.
+Jane Wills is Honorary Professor of Geography at the University of Exeter, Cornwall.
 She has long-standing research interests in the changing geography of employment, labour supply and collective organisation.
-She has also explored the development of community organising and living wage campaigns.
-Recent books cover the geography of political institutions and their implications for democratic engagement (in Locating Localism, 2016) as well as the social processes of knowledge production (in the Power of Pragmatism, 2020).
-Her most recent research has explored localising and democratising goal-based democracy in relation to sustainability.
-This activity focuses on place-based organisation and mobilisation for change.
+She is well-known for charting the development of community organising and living wage campaigns.
+Recent books cover the geography of political institutions and their implications for democratic engagement (in Locating Localism, 2016) as well as the social processes of knowledge production (in The Power of Pragmatism, 2020).
+Her most recent research has explored localising and democratising goal-based democracy for sustainability.
+She is a fellow of the British Academy and has supported the BA project 'Where we Live Next' that advocates for place-sensitivity in policy making and practice.
+At the end of 2024, she stopped working for the University of Exeter and is now connected through a voluntary (Honorary) position.

 View Jane's online profile